When my family moved here years ago, my sister-in-law told me the key to surviving Seattle’s sodden, gray, seemingly endless winter: Get to the snow.

-It’s a fraction of the cost of downhill skiing: A full-day adult trail pass at a Nordic center costs around $20 versus $60 or $70 for a daily lift pass at area downhill resort, and with an affordable Sno-Park and groomed trail pass that covers everyone in your car, you can ski at some great area trails.
+1. It’s a fraction of the cost of downhill skiing.
+A full-day adult trail pass at a Nordic center costs around $25 versus four times that much, or more, for a daily lift ticket at area downhill resorts.
+With an affordable Sno-Park and groomed trail pass that covers everyone in your car, you can ski at some great area trails.

-It’s relatively easy to learn.
-It’s great exercise and a sport you can do for a lifetime (not a lot of shredded Nordic ski knees).
+2. It’s relatively easy to learn to cross-country ski.
+It’s great exercise and a sport you can do for a lifetime (not a lot of shredded cross-country ski knees).
 It gets you and your kids playing in nature.
 It teaches you skills that easily translate to alpine skiing.
 And, most important, it’s really, really fun for parents and kids alike (you can even do it with baby in tow — more on that later).

 A quick primer on cross-country skiing

 Most Nordic ski instructors recommend starting with classic cross-country skiing, where you ski in parallel set tracks with a kick-and-glide motion.
 (Cross-country skis are long and skinny.
 Unlike downhill skiing, your boot only attaches to the ski at the toe, which is why Nordic skiers are dubbed “free heelers.”)
 Skate skiing is just what it sounds like; skaters move in a kind of V-stride over smooth groomed snow (kind of like ice skating or inline skating).
 Skate skiing is very aerobic.

 Got baby?
 You can still hit the snow with a pulk, a covered sled that attaches via lightweight bars to a waist belt (the ski equivalent of a bike trailer).
 The sleds range from about 10 to 20 pounds and can usually carry up to 50 to 80 pounds.
 Try borrowing or renting a pulk before you invest (see “getting geared up” below); it takes a few times out on flat terrain to get used to hauling your precious cargo.